-1 "(6) Termination of Proceedings.-If the 2 Local Administrator fails to provide counsel to an 3 individual in accordance with this section, the Sec- 4 retary of Homeland Security or the Attorney Gen- 5 eral, as appropriate, shall terminate any proceedings 6 involving such individual with prejudice.".
-7 SEC.
+23 "(6) TERMINATION OF PROCEEDINGS.-If the 24 Local Administrator fails to provide counsel to an 25 individual in accordance with this section, the Secretary of Homeland Security or the Attorney Gen eral, as appropriate, shall terminate any proceedings involving such individual with prejudice.".

+4 SEC.
 102. PUBLIC CHARGE.

-8 Seeking or receiving appointed counsel under section 9 292 of the Immigration and Nationality Act, as amended 10 by section 101, may not be serve as the basis for any de- 11 termination that the individual seeking or receiving such 12 services is likely to become a public charge for the pur- 13 poses of determining the admissibility, removability, ex- 14 cludability, or deportability of such individual under such 15 Act, or in any other proceeding in which such individual's 16 likelihood of becoming a public charge is at issue for immi- 17 gration purposes.
-18 TITLE II-OFFICE OF IMMIGRA- 19 TION REPRESENTATION 20 SEC.
+5 Seeking or receiving appointed counsel under section 6 292 of the Immigration and Nationality Act, as amended 7 by section 101, may not be serve as the basis for any de-8 termination that the individual seeking or receiving such 9 services is likely to become a public charge for the pur-10 poses of determining the admissibility, removability, excludability, or deportability of such individual under such 11 Act, or in any other proceeding in which such individual's 12 likelihood of becoming a public charge is at issue for immi-13 gration purposes.
+14

+15 TITLE II-OFFICE OF IMMIGRA 16 TION REPRESENTATION

+17 SEC.
 201. DEFINITIONS.

-21 In this title: 22 (1) Board.-The term "Board" means the 23 Board of Directors of the Office.
+18 In this title:

+- 19 (1) BOARD.-The term "Board" means the20 Board of Directors of the Office. - (2) DIRECTOR.-The term "Director" means the Director of the Office of Immigration Representation appointed pursuant to section 206(k)(1).

-- 1 (2) DIRECTOR.-The term "Director" means 2 the Director of the Office of Immigration Represen-3 tation appointed pursuant to section 206(k)(1). - 4 (3) Immigration Public Defender organi-5 ZATION.-The term "Immigration Public Defender 6 Organization" means an organization established by 7 a Local Board pursuant to section 207(a)(1). - 8 (4) LOCAL BOARD.-The term "Local Board" 9 means a local immigration representation board es10 tablished within a region pursuant to section 206(a). - 11 (5) Office.-The term "Office" means the Of-12 fice of Immigration Representation established 13 under section 202(a). - 14 SEC.
-202. ESTABLISHMENT; PURPOSE; INDEPENDENCE. - 15 (a) Establishment.-There is established in the - 16 District of Columbia a private nonprofit corporation, - 17 which shall be known as the Office of Immigration Rep- - 18 resentation. - 19 (b) Purpose.-The purpose of the Office shall be to - 20 ensure high-quality legal representation and related serv- - 21 ices to all individuals described in section 292(a) of the - 22 Immigration and Nationality Act, as amended by section - 23 101, who cannot afford representation. - 24 (c) Independence.-Except as otherwise provided - 25 in this Act, the Office shall exercise its authority inde-
+24 (3) IMMIGRATION PUBLIC DEFENDER ORGANI25 ZATION.-The term "Immigration Public Defender

+1 Organization" means an organization established by 2 a Local Board pursuant to section 207(a)(1).
+3 (4) LOCAL BOARD.-The term "Local Board" 4 means a local immigration representation board es- 5 tablished within a region pursuant to section 206(a).
+6 (5) OFFICE.-The term "Office" means the Of- 7 fice of Immigration Representation established 8 under section 202(a).
+9 (6) PANEL ATTORNEY.-The term "Panel At- 10 torney" means a private attorney appointed by a 11 State or local Office of Public Defender to provide 12 legal services to an individual who cannot afford 13 legal representation.
+14 SEC.
+202. ESTABLISHMENT; PURPOSE; INDEPENDENCE.
+15 (a) ESTABLISHMENT.-There is established in the 16 District of Columbia a private nonprofit corporation, 17 which shall be known as the Office of Immigration Rep- 18 resentation.
+19 (b) PURPOSE.-The purpose of the Office shall be to 20 ensure high-quality legal representation and related serv- 21 ices to all individuals described in section 292(a) of the 22 Immigration and Nationality Act, as amended by section 23 101, who cannot afford representation.

+in this Act, the Office shall exercise its authority inde-